Neymar to miss PSG-Inter clash

 The Brazil superstar recently declared he is almost 100 per cent fit after recovering from foot and ankle injuries.

-But PSG confirmed that Neymar will not travel to Macau with the rest of the squad to take on the Nerazzurri.
+But PSG confirmed on Thursday that Neymar will not travel to Macau with the rest of the squad to take on the Nerazzurri.

 "Presnel Kimpembe and Neymar [will] stay at base camp in Shenzhen to continue their individual physical work twice a day with staff members to extend their preparation," the club said in a statement.